Diocese of Hallam

 Following the outbreak of Omicron, UK citizens were not able to enter France until 15th January 2022.
 That has now changed and travel IS permitted.
 As at the time of writing (16th January 2022), the requirements for fully vaccinated passengers are: a test within 24 before before departure & a test within 48 hours of arriving back in the UK.
 There is no requirement for any test in France.
 A lateral flow test can be done at home for both tests, but need to be certified by a recognised provider, and not the NHS lateral flow.
 The cost is currently below £20.
 It is very possible that the test 24 hours before departure will not be required by June 2022 as it was introduced for UK passengers in order to facilitate the reopening of travel (fully vaccinated EU citizens do not have to provide a test).
 That would leave the test after arrival back in the UK, and it is quite possible that the UK government will remove that requirement in the coming weeks.
 This page will be updated as things change - this is intended to give you a guide of what applies now and we are confident that there will be less testing by June 2022.
 If testing is required we will help signpost you to easily accessible and low cost tests, but it may be that none are required by either government by June 2022.

 3. Does the UK government require me to take a test at any point?

-The only test currently required is a lateral flow test after you arrive back in the UK (costing around £20) which you can do in your own home, and has to be carried out within 48 hours of arriving back into the UK (so before the afternoon of Saturday 2nd July 2022).
+The only test currently required by the UK is a lateral flow test after you arrive back in the UK (costing under£20) which you can do in your own home, and has to be carried out within 48 hours of arriving back into the UK (so before the afternoon of Saturday 2nd July 2022).
 This must be booked before you leave the UK as you will need the reference number.
 It is possible that the UK government will remove this requirement in the next few weeks.